Vaishnavi2701-mk/Git-Github/README.md

 <h3> Step 8: Create a Pull Request</h3>
-Finally navigate to your forked repository on GitHun and click on "Compare & Pull Request"  button on the top, add a relevant message if you want to and create a Pull Request.
+Finally navigate to your forked repository on GitHub and click on "Compare & Pull Request"  button on the top, add a relevant message if you want to and create a Pull Request.

 Once you created a Pull Request admin will get a notification and after reviewing your request admin will merge your branch into main branch.